barakbbn/WpfMart/README.md

 ## **Markup-extensions**
 ## Casting markup-extension
 `WpfMart.Markup.CastExtension`
-`WpfMart.Markup.BoolExtension`
-`WpfMart.Markup.CharExtension` `WpfMart.Markup.IntExtension` `WpfMart.Markup.LongExtension`
-`WpfMart.Markup.DoubleExtension` `WpfMart.Markup.DecimalExtension`
+`WpfMart.Markup.IntExtension` `WpfMart.Markup.DoubleExtension`
+`WpfMart.Markup.LongExtension` `WpfMart.Markup.LongExtension`
 `WpfMart.Markup.DateTimeExtension` `WpfMart.Markup.TimeSpanExtension`
+`WpfMart.Markup.CharExtension` `WpfMart.Markup.BoolExtension`

 Provides type conversion to the specified type, mainly from a string written in XAML.
 Used as shorthand for writing values of primitive type in XAML in places the expected type is `System.Object`.

 > Please note that it's not necessary to do any casting when assigning to a Property of the desired type.
-> ie.
+> e.g.
 > ```xml
 <!-- no need casting since property type is int (not object) and WPF will convert it for us -->
 <ComboBox SelectedIndex="1" />